GZolovick/SS1100_Fall24_Final_Group3/README.md

 ## Q2: Most Challanging Section:

 ## Q3: Generative AI:
-ACS: after making a functioning code framework, ChatGPT 4o was used to
+ACS: after making a functioning code framework that met project requirements, ChatGPT 4o suggestions were used to create a singular function that could be used as a console command to change the satellite orientation rather than making in-line changes to code itself.
+Full details and prompt given to ChatGPT notated at the beginning of adc_script_CHECKPLUS_v2.

 ## Q4: Other Resources Used: